 When I visited New York earlier this year I made a big, no huge, list of places I wanted to eat.
 You know, important things first.
-One of the spots on my extensive foodie inventory was Four and Twenty Blackbirds pie shop in Brooklyn.
-I've always wanted to visit a pie shop after falling in love with the Pie Hole in Pushing Daisies, so I was beyond thrilled to find this little beauty.
+One of the spots on my extensive foodie inventory was Four and Twenty Blackbirds pie shop in Brooklyn so I could try their famous salty honey pie.
+I’ve always wanted to visit a pie shop after falling in love with the Pie Hole in Pushing Daisies, so I was beyond thrilled to find this little beauty.
 Doubly so when I discovered it was across the road from The Morbid Anatomy Museum, one of the big stops of our trip.

 While indulging in copious amounts of pie I also managed to pick up a copy of the Four and Twenty cookbook, you know, so I could continue to indulge my greedy little face back home.
 I decided to take it for a spin recently and just had to make their crowning glory, the salty honey pie.

 This pie, ahh man, it’s a sweet tooth’s dream come true.
 Deliciously sweet custard topped with a sprinkle of crunchy salt, it’s just perfect.
 Irresistible almost!